Deuteronomy 12

 Introduction

-Deuteronomy 12 marks a major turning point in the book.
-With the conclusion of Moses' extended theological exhortation in chapters 5-11, the text now transitions to the specific laws that will govern Israel's life in the promised land.
-Chapter 12 is the first and most foundational of these laws, addressing the central question of worship: where, how, and to whom will Israel offer sacrifice?
-The answer is revolutionary in the context of the ancient Near East: Israel must worship the LORD at one central sanctuary that he will choose, and they must utterly destroy all the pagan worship sites scattered throughout the land.
+Deuteronomy 12 marks a turning point in the book.
+With the close of Moses' extended theological exhortation in chapters 5-11, the text turns to the laws that will govern Israel's life in the promised land.
+Chapter 12 is the first of these laws, addressing the question of worship: where, how, and to whom will Israel offer sacrifice?
+Israel is to worship the LORD at one central sanctuary that he will choose, and the pagan worship sites throughout the land are to be destroyed.

-This centralization of worship has profound theological and practical implications.
-In the Canaanite world, every hilltop, every sacred tree, and every town had its own altar and its own cultic practices.
-Moses commands that all these "high places" be demolished -- their altars smashed, their pillars broken, their Asherah poles burned.
+This centralization of worship has theological and practical implications.
+In the Canaanite world, hilltops, sacred trees, and towns all had their own altars and cultic practices.
+Moses commands that these "high places" be demolished: their altars smashed, their pillars broken, their Asherah poles burned.
 In their place, Israel will have a single location where God chooses to "put his Name."
-This is not merely administrative tidiness; it is theological assertion.
-A multiplicity of worship sites invites syncretism, as local altars inevitably absorb local pagan practices.
-A single sanctuary under centralized priestly oversight preserves the purity of worship and reminds Israel that they serve one God in one way.
-The chapter also addresses a practical consequence of centralization: if there is only one legitimate altar, then the slaughter of animals for food must be distinguished from sacrificial slaughter.
-Moses therefore permits the secular slaughter of meat at home, with the single restriction that blood must not be consumed.
+The point is not administrative order alone but theological clarity.
+A multiplicity of worship sites invites syncretism, as local altars absorb local pagan practices.
+A single sanctuary under priestly oversight preserves the purity of worship and reminds Israel that they serve one God in one way.
+The chapter also addresses a practical consequence of centralization: once sacrifice is confined to a distant altar, ordinary animal slaughter for food must be distinguished from sacrificial slaughter.
+Moses therefore permits meat to be killed and eaten at home, with the restriction that blood must not be consumed.

 Destroy the Pagan Worship Sites (vv.
 1-4)